loda-lang/loda-programs/programs/README.md

 * [A227179](oeis/A227179.asm): After initial 0, integers from 0 to n(n-1) followed by integers from 0 to n(n+1) and so on.
 * [A227181](oeis/A227181.asm): Irregular table: integers from n to n^2 followed by integers from (n+1) to (n+1)^2.
 * [A227353](oeis/A227353.asm): Number of lattice points in the closed region bounded by the graphs of y = 3*x/5, x = n, and y = 0, excluding points on the x-axis.
+* [A227380](oeis/A227380.asm): Doubling the first two of every four nonnegative numbers.
 * [A227417](oeis/A227417.asm): Integer triples a(3n-2) = n, a(3n-1) = n+4, and a(3n) = n+7.
+* [A227568](oeis/A227568.asm): Largest k such that a partition of n into distinct parts with boundary size k exists.
 * [A227721](oeis/A227721.asm): Floor(1/s(n)), where s(n) = (2n+1)/(2n+2) - n*log((n+1)/n).
 * [A227776](oeis/A227776.asm): a(n) = 6*n^2 + 1.
 * [A227786](oeis/A227786.asm): Take squares larger than 1, subtract 3 from even squares and 2 from odd squares; a(n) = a(n-1) + A168276(n+1) (with a(1) = 1).